chricha1/chricha1.github.io/finalproject/finalproject.md

 Question: Does the presence of art organizations affect crime rates in Baltimore City?

-The first thing I had to do was gather [crime data]() for Baltimore City.
-I downloaded the csv file and extracted all crimes for 2014 only.
+The first thing I had to do was gather [crime data](https://data.baltimorecity.gov/Public-Safety/BPD-Part-1-Victim-Based-Crime-Data/wsfq-mvij/data) for Baltimore City.
+I downloaded the csv file and used SQL to extract all crimes for 2014 only, then created a new shapefile for 2014 crimes.

 Once I had all homicides and shootings that occurred in Baltimore City in 2014, I used Python to select and count these specific crimes by neighborhood.
 I also used [neighborhood census data](https://data.baltimorecity.gov/Neighborhoods/2010-Census-Neighborhoods/r3qj-2ifh) to take into account the population of each neighborhood.